Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-State-owned outlets dominate the media landscape.
-They include the Korea Central News Agency (KCNA); Rodong Sinmun, the newspaper of the ruling Workers’ Party; the party’s Korean Central TV; and, on the radio, the Korean Central Broadcasting Station.
+The government controls the media landscape, and independent media does not exist.
+The state-owned Korea Central News Agency (KCNA) supplies content to the country’s 12 main newspapers, 20 periodicals, and broadcasters such as the party’s Korean Central TV and Korean Central Broadcasting Station radio.
+Rodong Sinmun is the newspaper of the KWP.
 In a recent opening for Western media, North Korea agreed to allow the Associated Press (AP) to establish its first full-time and all-format news bureau in the country.
 The AP bureau, located inside the headquarters of the KCNA in Pyongyang, officially opened in January 2012 after weeks of delay following the death of Kim Jong-il.
 Although the AP had maintained a video bureau in North Korea since 2006, the new full-time news bureau allowed its photographers and journalists to work in the country on a regular basis, albeit under heavy restrictions.
+The bureau is managed from outside the country, and staffed by two North Koreans inside the country—a reporter and a photographer.
+This has allowed more images to emerge from North Korea, especially as some AP journalists, although not resident in the country, regularly post photographs on popular social media sites such as Instagram and Twitter.
+Other foreign news organizations have also opened offices in recent years, including Russia’s RIA Novosti, Japan’s Kyodo News, and China’s Xinhua News Agency.
+In June 2014, Agence France-Presse (AFP) announced plans to open a bureau office in Pyongyang by the end of the year, and Reuters was also in negotiations to follow suit.